 Video PowerPoint presentation with author narration & downloadable handout.

 Nancy L. Geruntino, MA, SLP, has been a practicing speech-language pathologist for over 30 years providing services in private practice, clinics, and public school settings.
-For the past 12 years Nancy has been developing and perfecting a new intervention technique for ‘R’ remediation.
-Years of observing children failing when traditional therapies were used to remediate ‘R’ provided the motivation for Nancy to develop a ‘R’ remediation program that addresses all ‘R’ sounds in all contexts.
+For the past 12 years, Nancy has been developing and perfecting a new intervention technique for ‘R’ remediation.
+Years of observing children failing when traditional therapies were used to remediate ‘R’ provided the motivation for Nancy to develop an ‘R’ remediation program that addresses all ‘R’ sounds in all contexts.

-Through the creation of the Up, Down, & Slide Alphabet, this program can help speech-language pathologists teach students and clients how to categorize ‘R’ sounds into one of these categories to improve tongue motor planning and the pronunciation of ‘R’ to overcome barriers related to pronunciation, spelling and dialect.
+Through the creation of the Up, Down, & Slide Alphabet, this program can help speech-language pathologists teach students and clients how to categorize ‘R’ sounds into one of these categories to improve tongue motor planning and the pronunciation of ‘R’ to overcome barriers related to pronunciation, spelling, and dialect.
 Nancy is the recipient of many school district awards including one for creating a speech improvement program for kindergarten students.
 She is also the author of 14 children's books.
 Nancy hopes that wide implementation of her program during the early school years will eliminate 'R' problems in middle school and high school.

-Financial — Nancy Geruntino is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Nancy Geruntino is a presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

-Financial — Nancy Geruntino is author of the "R Made Simple" program published by Northern Speech Services; receives royalties.
+Financial — Nancy Geruntino is the author of the "R Made Simple" program published by Northern Speech Services; receives royalties.